PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.BinaryResources.md

 # [Binary Resources](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/app-development/wpf-application-resource-content-and-data-files?view=netframeworkdesktop-4.8)

+## En résumé

+- types de ressources, Build Actions

 ## [Build Actions](https://learn.microsoft.com/en-us/visualstudio/ide/build-actions?view=vs-2022)

-- Content Files: Standalone data files that have an explicit association with an executable WPF assembly.

-- Site of Origin Files: Standalone data files that have no association with an executable WPF assembly.

-- Build Actions (WPF):
+- Build Actions

+    - WPF
         - ApplicationDefinition	: The file that defines your application.
 When you first create a project, this is App.xaml.
         - Page                  : Compile a XAML file to a binary .baml file for faster loading at run time.
         - Resource	            : Specifies to embed the file in an assembly manifest resource file with the extension .g.resources.
         - DesignData	        : Used for XAML ViewModel files, to enable user controls to be viewed at design time, with dummy types and sample data.
+        - Splash Screen         : Specifies an image file to be displayed at run time when the app is starting up.

+    - .Net
+        - Content               : A file marked as Content can be retrieved as a stream by calling Application.GetContentStream.
+        - Embedded Resource 	: The file is passed to the compiler as a resource to be embedded in the assembly.
+                                  You can call System.Reflection.Assembly.GetManifestResourceStream
+                                  to read the file from the assembly.

+- Content Files: Standalone data files that have an explicit association with an executable WPF assembly.
+- Site of Origin Files: Standalone data files that have no association with an executable WPF assembly.

 ## [MSBuild reference for .NET Desktop SDK projects](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/msbuild-props-desktop?source=recommendations)

-### Example (TestXAMLBinaryResources)
+### Exemples de mise en oeuvre de Binary Resources (TestXAMLBinaryResources)

     <StackPanel Background="DarkGray">

         <Image Source="BinaryResources/Folder0/ResourceImage.PNG" Height="100" Margin="8"/>
         <Image Source="BinaryResources/Folder0/ContentImage.PNG" Height="100" Margin="8"/>
         <Image Source="pack://siteOfOrigin:,,,/Folder0/Content0.jpg" Height="100" Margin="8"/>